 Total length: It defines the total length of the IP datagram.

-Flags: The bits in the flags field deal with fragmentation and identifies the first, middle or last fragment;, etc.
+Flags: The bits in the flags field handles fragmentation and identifies the first, middle or last fragment, etc.

-Fragmentation offset: It’s a pointer that shows the offset of the data in the original datagram.
+Fragmentation offset: It’s a pointer that represents the offset of the data in the original datagram.

 Time to live: It defines the number of hops a datagram can travel before it is rejected.
 In simple words, it specifies the duration for which a datagram remains on the internet.

-Protocol: The protocol field defines which upper layer protocol data are encapsulated in the datagram (TCP, UDP, ICMP, etc.).
+Protocol: The protocol field specifies which upper layer protocol data are encapsulated in the datagram (TCP, UDP, ICMP, etc.).

-Header checksum: This is a 16-bit field ensure the integrity of the header values, not the rest of the packet.
+Header checksum: This is a 16-bit field confirm the integrity of the header values, not the rest of the packet.